Table of Contents

 • 6.
 Travel Insurance for Punta Cana

-Give yourself peace of mind knowing that no matter what happens, you’re covered.
-We never travel without insurance, which covers your costs for lost or stolen items, baggage loss, flight cancellations, and emergency medical expenses.
+Your U.S. health insurance will not cover you in the Dominican Republic.
+We never travel without insurance, which covers your costs for lost or stolen items, baggage loss, flight cancellations, delays, and emergency medical expenses.
 You don’t want to be stuck paying international hospital bills out-of-pocket, and since your domestic provider doesn’t follow you out of the country, this could quickly get expensive!

-We use Faye since they are modernizing insurance and don’t create hurdles for you to jump through.
-Claims and reimbursements are super easy through their mobile app.
-We got the funds on the same day as our incident (when we needed it most!) instead of waiting months and filling out stacks of paperwork.
+We use Faye because they modernize insurance and don’t create hurdles for you to jump through.
+Claims and reimbursements are super easy through their mobile app, and we received the funds quickly after our incident (when we needed it most) instead of waiting months and filling out stacks of endless paperwork.
+It’s one of the cheapest and most important investments of your trip; don’t skip it!

 Travel Insurance for Punta Cana